Upper Wheel Fairings - Patent US 9,878,745

 Are you a road bike cycling enthusiast?
 Do you enjoy struggling against punishing headwinds?
 If so, then read no further!
 Enjoy your pain while fanning the wind with exposed upper wheels inducing extra drag.

 Others may be glad to know that cycling noticeably faster against headwinds is now actually possible!
 Incredibly, minimally shielding ONLY the upper wheel is the trick!
+Why not enjoy Optimal Aero efficiency, and gain 10-20% in speed against headwinds?

 A bit of aerospace engineering to: